 To prevent losing server threads to faulty XAResources, WebLogic Server JTA has an internal resource health monitoring mechanism.
-A resource is considered active if either there are no pending requests or the result from any of the XAResource pending requests is not XAER\RMFAIL.
-If an XAResource is not active within two minutes, the WebLogic Server transaction manager will declare it dead.
-Any further requests to the XAResource are shunned, and an XAER\RMFAIL XAException is thrown.
+A resource is considered active if either there are no pending requests or the result from any of the XAResource pending requests is not XAER_RMFAIL.
+If an XAResource is not active within two minutes, the WebLogic Server transaction manager declares it dead.
+Any further requests to the XAResource are shunned, and an XAER_RMFAIL XAException is thrown.

-The two minute interval can be configured via the maxXACallMillis JTAMBean attribute.
+The two minute interval can be configured using the maxXACallMillis JTAMBean attribute.
 It is not exposed through the Administration Console.
 You can configure maxXACallMillis in the config.xml file.
 For example:

 '''

 <Domain>

-....
+. . . .

 <JTA

 MaxXACallMillis="240000"

-/>

-....

 </Domain>

 '''

 To receive notification from the WebLogic Server transaction manager and to inform the WebLogic Server transaction manager whether it is indeed dead when the resource is about to be declared dead, you can implement weblogic.transaction.XAResource (which extends javax.transaction.xa.XAResource) and register it with the transaction manager.
-The transaction manager will call the detectUnavailable method of the XAResource when it is about to declare it unavailable.
-If the XAResource returns true, then it will not be declared unavailable.
+The transaction manager calls the detectUnavailable method of the XAResource when it is about to declare it unavailable.
+If the XAResource returns true, then it is not declared unavailable.
 If the XAResource is indeed unavailable, it can use this opportunity to perform cleanup and re-registration with the transaction manager.
-For more information, see weblogic.transaction.XAResource in the Oracle Fusion Middleware Oracle WebLogic Server API Reference.
+For more information, see weblogic.transaction.XAResource in the Oracle WebLogic Server API Reference.